On my Facebook page I asked which topic you’d like to see covered and the winning topic was ideas for your “Everything” to-do list.

 One mistake I made when I started using an “everything” list was making it simply a list of everything that needed to be done.
 Usually, I grouped it by project, which was helpful, but much like the woman asking the question above, some things never moved off of it.

 To complete the items on your “everything” list, I recommend that you group your list by month and assign each task to a month.
-And anything that you’re not planning on doing this year or ideas that you want to develop later go on your “later” list.
+And anything that you’re not planning on doing in the next 6-12 months or ideas that you want to develop later go on your “later” list.

 The next grouping is by week.
 Prefill your week with tasks or projects that recur monthly.